 Even a company that is growing rapidly and gobbling up market share typically won't illustrate all the financial benefits of that until they release their quarterly results.
 The quarter is three months, and even the numbers and details from their operations do not become public knowledge until several weeks, or even months, after the end of the quarter.

 In other words, you might be finding out that the company is exploding in growth, but not until several months after that quarterly period ends.
 Typically, many shareholders might have already sold in frustration, then watch as the shares suddenly spike higher just a few weeks later.

 Be honest, and ask yourself how many of the points above are already a part of your investment approach.
 The more of them you include in your stock market strategy, typically the better your final results may become.

-If you want to invest like those who (almost) always turn a profit when they buy and sell shares, and you intend to do that consistently, then replicate as many of the points mentioned above as possible.
+If you want to invest like those who almost always turn a profit when they buy and sell shares—and you intend to do that consistently—then replicate the points mentioned above.
 There is a reason why some investors can continually outperform, and now you can see (mimic) exactly how they have that degree of success.